Last Updated: November 08, 2023

 What is the time duration provided for each section of GED?

-The four different sections of the GED test are provided different time durations.
+The four different sections of the GED test are provided with different time durations.
 These are-

 - Mathematical Reasoning- 115 minutes